 - Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).

-QUAERENS: Journal of Theology and Christianity Studies is a peer-reviewed national journal, available in print and online and published two times a year.
+SERVIRE: Journal of Society Dedication is a peer-reviewed national journal, available in print and online and published two times a year.
 This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the editorial board, the peer-reviewer and the publisher of Center for Research and Community Service PPM STTWA and PTAKI.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.